naninovel/docs/docs/en/api/index.md

 ; Assigning multiple variables to the same value.
 @set foo, bar, baz to:10

-; It's possible to inject variables to naninovel script command parameters.
+; It's possible to inject variables into scenario script command parameters.
 @set scale=0
 @while scale is below 1
     @set scale+=0.1